 But there are actually quite a few of them, something like 200, and more are always starting.
 Most of the top accelerators are based in California, including Alchemist, AngelPad, and 500 Startups.
 But not all of them, and TechStars actually runs 20 programs all over the country.
 Sometimes they’re broad, others are industry-focused.

-To see the latest assessment of the startup accelerator landscape, check out this research project’s rankings.
+To see assessments of the startup accelerator landscape in recent years, check out this research project’s rankings.

 Before diving into the intricacies of how they operate, let’s look at the basic definition of an investor.

-Also, if you are looking to grow a huge business, accepting investment is usually the only option, There’s a set of entrepreneurs for whom it’s the only way to go, and companies that grow large and fast can usually only do so through accepting an injection of investor cash.
+If you’re looking to grow a huge business, accepting investment is usually the only option.
+Companies that grow large and fast can usually only do so through accepting an injection of investor cash.

 Venture Investors, or Venture Capitalists, usually come in the form of experienced investors looking to make large returns by investing in business ideas.
 Rather than a loan, which a recipient is legally bound to pay back, a VC accepts a certain amount of risk that they won’t make the money back, in hopes that some of their investments pay off huge.
 Although there is acceptance of risk, they are very selective of who they support.

-They will rarely be interested in pouring money into a new/unproven idea, and will demand a track record and some demonstrable value before placing money into a business endeavor.
+They will rarely be interested in pouring money into a new/unproven idea and will demand a track record and some demonstrable value before placing money into a business endeavor.
 Venture capitalists don’t deal in 100s or 1,000s of dollars—we’re talking in terms of millions of dollars invested.
-If you are just starting out, a VC is probably not the breed of investor you should seek out.
+If you’re just starting out, a VC is probably not the breed of investor you should seek out.

-Angel Investors are the investors that you’ll be looking for if you are a burgeoning young business.
-These are investors who are looking to give relatively small amounts (tens of thousands or hundreds of thousands usually) into businesses usually in exchange for equity, and will often be tolerant of other forms of growth besides revenue.
-That could mean number of users, for example.
+Angel Investors are the investors that you’ll be looking for if you’re a burgeoning young business.
+These are investors who are looking to give relatively small amounts (usually tens or hundreds of thousands) into businesses in exchange for equity and will often be tolerant of other forms of growth besides revenue.

 They are often other entrepreneurs who have wealth of their own, as opposed to huge pooled investment funds, and are looking to seed people or businesses they believe in at the early stages of their growth.
 They sometimes fill a gap between friends and family support and larger forms of investment such as venture capital.

-In conclusion, there are many different ways to raise funding for a startup, and a lot of it really varies based on your experience level and track record.
+There are many different ways to get funding for a business, and a lot of it really varies based on your experience level and track record.
 For early entrepreneurs, we here at Foundr are big fans of bootstrapping as long as possible, as attested by many of the entrepreneurs that Foundr has featured.

-However, when that option is no longer possible or becomes a hindrance to growth, there are several great options to select.
+However, when that option is no longer possible or becomes a hindrance to growth, there are several great options to choose from.

-Any other great ideas or tips for landing funding?
+Do you have any other great ideas or tips to land funding for your startup online business?
 Or any questions on these sources?
 Hit us up in the comments.